 Developing fusion is an extremely difficult scientific and engineering challenge.
 For fusion to be achieved, we need to understand how to contain – and maintain – hot plasma.
 The next step will be to learn how to extract the energy from that plasma in order to generate electricity.
 Technology plays a critical role in our ability to accomplish this important task.
 Support for further research will be necessary to reap the rewards of fusion: large-scale electricity generation without greenhouse gas emissions.

-The goals of the Implementing Agreement for a Co-operative Programme on Nuclear Technology of Fusion Reactors (NTFR IA) are to conduct research experiments on key components of fusion power plants and associated technologies, in particular those operating close to the fusion burning plasma, or plasma-facing components.
-In particular, the NTFR IA works to develop effective, reliable, functioning components with prolonged lifetimes under the conditions expected to occur in a commercial fusion power plant.
+The goals of the ETI focusing on fusion technologies (NTFR) are to conduct research experiments on key components of fusion power plants and associated technologies, in particular those operating close to the fusion burning plasma, or plasma-facing components.
+In particular, the NTFR works to develop effective, reliable, functioning components with prolonged lifetimes under the conditions expected to occur in a commercial fusion power plant.
 This is crucial to the economic performance and environmental and safety acceptability of fusion power.
 There are eight Contracting Parties, including China, India and Russia.

 Two isotopes of hydrogen are used to fuel the fusion reaction – deuterium and tritium.
 Deuterium can be extracted from seawater but the worldwide supply of tritium is currently estimated at 20 kilograms.
 Yet when neutrons escaping the fusion plasma interact with lithium contained in the blanket, tritium is produced.
 This concept of 'breeding' tritium during the fusion reaction is an important one for the future needs of a large-scale fusion power plant.